 Study Limitations

 Software challenges and data issues.
 Most HERS raters working for program builders have shifted from using the REM/Rate energy modeling software to Ekotrope, which led to data request complications.
 REM/Rate files are stored locally on a computer or server; in past studies the Companies could provide these files easily to evaluators.
-Ekotrope, however, is a cloud-based application that does not automatically grant evaluators with access to energy model data.
+Ekotrope, however, is a cloud-based application that does not automatically grant evaluators access to energy model data.
 This led to delays in obtaining program data, and ultimately to the team needing to purchase a temporary access account to obtain the program data.
 If possible, the Companies should negotiate with Ekotrope to garner some type of administrative access to data for projects that are participating in the RNC program.
 Otherwise, purchasing access to program energy models should be accounted for in project budgets that require this access.

 Recruitment challenges.
 Another limitation results from the recruitment of homeowners.
 The methodology targets homeowners and occupants rather than builders to avoid biasing the sample towards efficient builders who are more likely interested in participating in an energy-efficiency study.
 The study also only allows one home per development to avoid including homes built by the same builder with similar characteristics.
 However, since recruitment was dependent on homeowner responses, it is possible that the study is biased towards homeowners who are more interested in energy efficiency.
 This would likely have more of an effect in custom homes where homeowners are more involved in construction decisions than in spec homes.
 Still, we believe that recruiting homeowners has less potential to bias results than recruiting builders.